RobertFehrmann/smartCopy/README.md

     create schema smart_copy_db.metadata;
     ```
 1. Create all procedures from the metadata directory inside the cloned github repo by loading each file into a worksheet and then executing the statement.
-***Note: if you are getting an error message (SQL compilation error: parse ...), move the cursor to the end of the file (right after the semicolon), and click `Run`)
+***Note: If you are getting an error message (SQL compilation error: parse ...), move the cursor to the end of the worksheet (right after the semicolon), and click `Run`***

 ## Operations

-The following steps need to be executed for every database managed by smartCopy.
+Each shared database managed by SmartCopy needs to be configured.
+In case the optional permissions have been granted to role `smart_copy_rl`, all steps can be performed using role `smart_copy_rl`.
+Otherwise, source and target database need to be created by a privileged role and the necessary permissions have to be granted to role `smart_copy_rl`.

 1. Create the source database from the share and grant the necessary permission to the role smart_copy_rl.
     ```